 This is the best grab-and-go breakfast and is perfect for busy families.
-If you love breakfast recipes like Homemade Granola or a Vegan Pumpkin Oat Protein Smoothie, this healthy overnight oats recipe will be a hit!

 Simple overnight oats are one of the best make ahead breakfast options.
 They take hardly any time to put together and can even be eaten on the go!

 What are overnight oats?